YunoHost/doc/write_documentation.md

 ## Via GitHub

-The YunoHost documentation is managed through a [git repository](https://github.com/YunoHost/doc).
+The YunoHost documentation is managed through a [Git repository](https://github.com/YunoHost/doc).
 You can send pull-requests, and do not forget to report your issues.

-Because the online editor doesn't support uploading files, using git is the prefered way if you need to upload media (e.g. images).
+Because the online editor doesn't support uploading files, using Git is the prefered way if you need to upload media (e.g. images).

 ## Syntax